grahamc/system-configurations/README.md

 This uses the [Determinate Systems Installer](https://github.com/DeterminateSystems/nix-installer) with one extra option set, `trusted-users`, so that your user is added to the list of trusted users during the installation.
 In Nix, some actions require that your user is trusted, such as adding a cache ([explained below](#adding-the-cache)).
 Having this set during installation allows you start using Nix immediately after installing without having to edit any configuration files.

-Alternatively, you can use the [official installer](https://nixos.org/download.html), though this process is more manual.
+Alternatively, you can use the [official installer](https://nixos.org/download.html), though this one has more steps.
 The README for the Determinate Systems installer lists the differences between the two.

 ### Adding the Cache